SkylineCommunications/Skyline.DataMiner.CICD.Tools.DataMinerDeploy/README.md

 ## Projects

-* For more information about Skyline.DataMiner.CICD.Tools.DataminerDeploy, see [CICD.Tools.DataminerDeploy/README.md](CICD.Tools.DataminerDeploy/README.md).
+* For more information about Skyline.DataMiner.CICD.Tools.DataMinerDeploy, see [CICD.Tools.DataMinerDeploy/README.md](CICD.Tools.DataMinerDeploy/README.md).

 ### About DataMiner